 Located in northeastern Ohio, Mosquito Lake is one of the largest lakes in Ohio with more than 7,000 acres of surface area.
 The surrounding parkland covers 2,483 acres of mature woodlands and expansive marshes which provide safe haven for wildlife.
 Boating and fishing may be two of the top outdoor activities here, but the park also offers hiking, horseback riding, and snowmobiling in winter.

 An archery range is free and open to players with their own equipment.
-It is located near the camp check-in building behind the basketball and volleyball courts.
+It is located near the camp check-in building behind the basketball court.
 Park in the campground visitors parking lot.

 Unlimited horsepower boating is permitted on portions of the 7,850-acre lake, while other areas are restricted to 15 mph.
 Five launch ramps provide access to the lake.

-Main Launch Ramp: Accessed by entering the State Route 305 entrance.
-Most popular launch area includes 3 launch lanes, 5 curtesy docks, over 200 vehicle/trailer parking spots, boat pump-out station, lifejacket loaner station, and flush restrooms.
+- Main Launch Ramp: Accessed by entering the State Route 305 entrance.
+Most popular launch area includes 3 launch lanes, 5 courtesy docks, over 200 vehicle/trailer parking spots, boat pump-out station, life jacket loaner station, and flush restrooms.
 This area is well lit for early morning launching and late-night boating adventures.

-Campground Launch Ramp: Only for registered campers.
-Area includes 1 launch lane, 1 curtesy dock, and 15 vehicle/trailer parking spots.
+- Campground Launch Ramp: For registered campers only.
+Area includes 1 launch lane, 1 courtesy dock, and 15 vehicle/trailer parking spots.
 Equipped with a launch light for easy launching in the early morning hours.

-Causeway Launch Ramp: Located on the SE corner of State Route 88 and State Route 46.
-The park’s second largest launch area consisting of 2 launch lanes, 2 curtesy docks, over 120 vehicle/trailer parking spots, lifejacket loaner station, and pit latrine.
+- Causeway Launch Ramp: Located on the SE corner of State Route 88 and State Route 46.
+The park’s second largest launch area consisting of 2 launch lanes, 2 courtesy docks, over 120 vehicle/trailer parking spots, life jacket loaner station, and pit latrine.
 This area is well lit for early morning launching and late-night boating adventures.
 This ramp is across the street from Causeway Bait and Tackle.

-Causeway Bait and Tackle Launch Ramp: This privately-operated launch ramp is located at the NE corner of State Route 88 and State Route 46 ( 2233 Greenville Rd NE, Cortland).
-Features 1 launch lane, 1 curtesy dock, and 40 vehicle/trailer parking spots.
+- Causeway Bait and Tackle Launch Ramp: This launch ramp is located at the NE corner of State Route 88 and State Route 46 ( 2233 Greenville Rd NE, Cortland).
+Features 1 launch lane, 1 courtesy dock, and 40 vehicle/trailer parking spots.
 Bait and snack sales.
 Call 330-637-7076 for more information.

-Trumbull Boat Club Launch Area: Located on the SE side of the lake, at State Route 305 and State Route 5 intersection just past the Imagination Station Park and Playground.
-This area is for small boats only, the area is shallow and does not offer curtesy dock.
+- Trumbull Boat Club Launch Area: Located on the SE side of the lake, at State Route 305 and State Route 5 intersection just past Imagination Station Park and Playground.
+This area is for small boats only, the area is shallow and does not offer courtesy dock.
 Area offers 1 launch ramp , pit latrine restrooms, picnic area, nearby playground, and 25 vehicle/trailer parking spots.

 Seasonal or transient dock rentals are available through the park office.
 Visitors can use four life jacket loaner boards located at the park beach, the main launch ramp, the causeway launch ramp and at the Corps ramp on State Route 305.

 Mosquito Lake State Park Campground offers pet-friendly Full-service, Electric, and Non-electric sites and two Yurts.
+Campground entrance is 3620 Hogland Blackstub Rd, Cortland, 44410.
 Some of the sites have a lakeshore view while the rest offer a shady spot for campers.
-The park also offers a Group Camp area.
+The park also offers Group Camp areas.
 Reservations may be made online or by calling (866) 644-6727.

 Dog Park/Dog Swim Area